daekun0920/house-party/README.md

-# House Party
+# Musica-io

-House Party is a real-time p2p music player.
+Musica-io is p2p music player.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.